Skip to main content

 What is Emulsification?
 The Science Behind Creamy Sauces

-By Scott Bradley24 years professional kitchen experience7 min read
+By Scott Bradley24 years professional kitchen experience

-Understanding the chemistry and technique behind mixing oil and water to create stable, creamy sauces—from mayonnaise to hollandaise to vinaigrettes.
+Understanding the chemistry and technique behind mixing oil and water to create stable, creamy sauces, from mayonnaise to hollandaise to vinaigrettes.

 Ever wonder why oil and vinegar separate in a bottle, but mayonnaise stays thick and creamy?
 Or why hollandaise sauce can "break" at the slightest temperature change?
-The answer is emulsification—one of the most important chemical processes in cooking, and one that separates home cooks from professionals.
+The answer is emulsification, one of the most important chemical processes in cooking, and one that separates home cooks from professionals.

 I learned about emulsification the hard way during my first week at Purple Café in Seattle.
-The sous chef handed me a squeeze bottle of broken hollandaise—separated, greasy, unusable—and said, "Fix it.
+The sous chef handed me a squeeze bottle of broken hollandaise, separated, greasy, unusable, and said, "Fix it.
 You've got three minutes before service."
 I had no idea what I was doing.
 I whisked frantically, added water, made it worse, and eventually had to start over from scratch while the line waited.
-That day cost us 10 minutes of prep time and taught me that emulsification isn't magic—it's chemistry.
+That day cost us 10 minutes of prep time and taught me that emulsification isn't magic.
+It's chemistry.
 And once you understand the science, you can make (and fix) any emulsified sauce with confidence.

 In this guide, I'm breaking down exactly what emulsification is, why it matters, how to create stable emulsions, and what to do when things go wrong.
 This is the knowledge that took me years to master on the line, explained in terms that make sense for your home kitchen.